Clan Campbell: Feuds, Tartan, History & Castle

 Despite mills producing multiple fabric variations of the Campbell tartan, the Clan Chief only recognizes four: the Black Watch, the Campbell of Breadalbane, the Campbell of Cawdor, and the Campbell of Loudoun.

-The clan’s crest was a symbol of allegiance, used by clan members to show allegiance to their clan chief.
-The Clan Campbell’s crest features a boar’s head in the centre of the strap and buckle, framed by the motto Ne Obliviscaris, latin for Forget Not.
+The Campbell Family Crest was a symbol of allegiance, used by clan members to show allegiance to their clan chief.
+The Clan Campbell’s crest features a boar’s head in the centre of the strap and buckle, framed by the Campbell clan motto Ne Obliviscaris, latin for Forget Not.

 Why is the Campbell Clan Hated?